Unsecured guarantor loan

 Guarantors are often parents who want to help out their young adult children – it could be help raising the deposit for their first home, or it could be to buy a new car or complete a training course that will help them on the next step of their career.
 There are many reasons why young people may need such help and the fact they cannot obtain a loan themselves does not mean that they are not financially responsible or able to pay back the loan.
+Although these loans can be used to help provide financially responsible individuals with lending they could not otherwise access, it is important to recognize that they do carry significant risks for the guarantor, who is liable for the full debt amount should the borrower be unable to make repayment.
+A report suggests that these loans could be as damaging as payday loans, with 43% of guarantors in the study unclear about their financial liability.

-Guarantor loans are sometimes seen as alternatives to payday loans and associated with the sub-prime finance industry, due to them being aimed at people with a less than perfect credit score, because of missed payments towards debt in the past.
+Guarantor loans are sometimes seen as alternatives to payday loans and associated with the sub-prime finance industry.
+This is due to them being aimed at people with a less than perfect credit score.
+This may be because of previously missed debt re-payments.
 However, this is only one aspect of guarantor loans.
 They are also aimed at young people who have no credit score, due to having never obtained credit in the past such as new graduates just embarking on their career - these people are often high earners with sensible financial habits so can afford the repayments but do not have the credit history to reassure the lender about the level of risk.
 As mainstream lending criteria are often automated and does not come with a personal review of the applicant's financial circumstances it is sometimes the only way a young adult in their first job can secure a loan.